 This additional dose can be administered as soon as 28 days following the second dose of their vaccine schedule.

 The CDC has not yet issued guidance for those who are immunocompromised and have received the one-dose Johnson & Johnson vaccine, though an announcement is expected in the near future.

-Booster shots for COVID-19 are anticipated to roll out sometime in mid to late September.
 The term “booster” applies to fully vaccinated individuals who have achieved an appropriate protective response to the vaccine, but over time, it has decreased.

 Delclos stresses that regardless of the waning effect, the two-dose schedule is still very effective, even against the Delta variant now widely circulating in the U.S.